AayushKucheria/crypto_assistant/readme.md

 To add new actions or protocols:

 1. Update the `SUPPORTED_ACTIONS`, `SUPPORTED_PROTOCOLS`, and `SUPPORTED_CHAINS` constants.
-2. Add new validation functions in the `validate_command` function.
+2. If action, add new validation and processing functions.
-3. Create new processing functions (e.g., `process_new_action`) for the new actions.
-4. Update the `tools` list with new function definitions for the AI model.
+3. Update the `tools` list with new function definitions for the AI model.
-5. Modify the `process_ai_response` function to handle the new actions.
+4. Update the `help` and `system message` with the new additions.

-## Error Handling
+## Error Handling and Security

-The assistant provides informative error messages for:
+- The assistant uses AI-generated responses for user-friendly error messages and guidance.

-- Unsupported actions, protocols, or chains
-- Invalid token amounts
-- General processing errors
+- Backend functions implement strict validation to prevent unauthorized or invalid operations, overriding AI decisions if necessary.
+- This dual approach allows for a flexible user experience while maintaining robust security measures.

 ## Future Enhancements

-- Implement a recommendation system based on user portfolio
-- Add support for more DeFi protocols and chains
-- Integrate with real-time price feeds for token conversions
-- Implement multi-step operations (e.g., swap then bridge)
+- Add support for multi-step conversations and operations (e.g., swap then bridge)
+- Expand supported protocols and chains
+- Implement more sophisticated portfolio analysis and action suggestion.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Disclaimer